box/samples/box-node-lambda-sample/README.md

 3. Your application is ready to go

 #### Step 3.
 Authorize the application into your Box account
-1. In a new tab, log into your Box account as an admin and go to the Admin Console
+1. In a new tab, log into your Box developer account as an admin and go to the Admin Console
     * *Applications that use Server Authentication must be authorized by the admin of the account*
 2. Under the gear icon, go to Enterprise Settings (or Business Settings, depending on your account type)
     * You'll need the "Enterprise ID" of your account later